 The game is a mix of predominantly card based play with dice rolling checks, and has hero characters at the core, each with a familiar roleplaying style class such as barbarian, rogue, druid, sorcerer and statistics which determine what you are good at, plus a couple of unique abilities you can utilise.
 Parties will embark on adventures which comprise of visiting themed location decks containing an assortment of barriers and enemies to overcome, plus some nice items or allies you can try and acquire.
 By working through a location you must hunt down the villain enemy and defeat his henchmen, closing off locations until you corner him into a final showdown.

 Gameplay has an easy style to it and like most card driven games features repetition, and its adventure storytelling is light, being read from the location cards rather than being driven by long passages to read, but your imagination can link encounters into the adventure being told.
 The artwork is generally good albeit a little mixed, ranking from being excellent to just decent at times.
-Back in 2017 the abundance of new kickstarters led me to part with my core set as i felt newer games looked more appealing and offered deeper storytelling and more strategic mechanics.
-However now i am little older, i am now finding my solo gaming taste needs to be less around absorbing complex rules and strategies, with more enjoyment coming from a quick adventure with interplaying of cards and rolling dice.
 Pathfinder Adventure is a really fun roleplaying card game with great characters and large amounts of dice rolling and some campaign progression.
-There is a good choice of adventure sets offering different themes, and i simply find it a better suit for my solo game time than many more complex games i own.
-As such i have repurchased a full set of Rise of the Runelords which has the theme i really like the best, in order to play this again from a new perspective.
+There is a good choice of alternative adventure sets offering different themes, where I have a full set of the original Rise of the Runelords which has the theme i really liked the best.

 There are a number of core sets and related expansions to this game making your selection choice quite tricky, although availability may now play its part.
 I will say the expansion programme of this game is slightly on the confusing side (my additions highlighted green = own, blue = part owned, red = not purchased) :